Protein-Swift-Bootcamp/week-4-homework-2-OsmanSefaIbis/Homework2/Homework2/README.md

 4)  UI is up to you.

 Research Subject : UIActivityIndicator --> during data retrieval the spinner to indicate loading, learn about it.

+Selected API: Open Weather API, 2 endpoints are used to retrieve location based weather data.